cadets/trace-data/cdm_mapping.md

 predicateObject2 (except in the case of link, where both paths related to predicateObject).

-Types given in the table below are reasonable guesses, but may not be accurate.
+Types given in the table below are generally accurate, but exceptions apply.
 For example, while close is normally used on files, it can also be used on processes (see
 [`man 2 pdfork`](https://www.freebsd.org/cgi/man.cgi?query=pdfork&sektion=2&manpath=FreeBSD+11.0-stable)).

 Any syscall not in this list will be EVENT_OTHER.
 The name of the syscall will be available as the event `name`.